 1948 - Looking south on Olive toward 5th on a smoggy day in January.
 It's a L.A.
 Examiner photo in the USC Digital Library collection.

 1948 - The 5th St. entrance.
 Note a bit of the neon for the San Carlos Hotel in the next block.
 It's a Los Angeles Public Library photo.

 1951 - A view east on 5th to check out the marquee on that side of the building.
-The photo is in the Los Angeles Public Library collection.
+The Dick Whittington Studio photo is in the Los Angeles Public Library collection.
 The marquee was advertising a production of "Where's Charley?" starring Ray Bolger.

 1952 - Fans lined up for a Judy Garland Concert.
 It's a L.A.
 Examiner photo, one of ten in a set in the USC Digital Library.

 1958 - Lining up to buy tickets for Meredith Willson's "The Music Man."
-It's a photo from the Herald Examiner collection of the Los Angeles Public Library photo.
+It's a photo from the Herald Examiner collection of the Los Angeles Public Library.

 1960 - Looking west toward the Biltmore.
 Note the "Auditorium Bldg." vertical on the corner of the theatre building.
 The San Carlos Hotel is in the block beyond.
 Thanks to Ken McIntyre for finding the photo.

 1962 - Looking east on 5th with the Biltmore Theatre on the right.
 It's a William Reagh photo in the California State Library collection.